Ford Pampa: Technical specifications

 Using the same 1.6-liter engine and a four- or five-speed manual gearbox from the Corcel, came with the differential of Corcel 1:4 to better use to advantage the force of the engine.
 It also had the front suspension of the Corcel, with stiffer springs and shock absorbers to support bigger loads.
 Thus, the Pampa was perfect for the transport of loads up to 620 kg.
 With regard to the Corcel, the wheelbase was also increased.
 The fuel tank in the Pampa was soon moved to behind the cabin, and its doors were made smaller - identical to the ones of the four-door Ford Del Rey.
 With the 1.6 engine, the Pampa developed 66 hp, perfect for the transport of the most varied loads and 69 hp with the model which ran on alcohol.
 The Pampa pickup had very good general performance.
 Its maximum speed was of 100 mi/h and its fuel tank had a 76-liter capacity.
 The Pampa’s options included a digital clock, air conditioning, adjustable head restraints, radio, and inertia reel seat belts.
 Many of these items were found in the luxurious Del Rey.

 1984-model revisions

-Revisions for the 1984 model year included the Pampa receiving the CHT engine which was more powerful and economical.
+Revisions for the 1984 model year included the Pampa receiving the Ford CHT engine, which was more powerful and economical.
 The 1.6-liter CHT engine developed 75 hp in alcohol form and the petrol version 73 hp, giving the Pampa a maximum speed of 160 or 156 km/h, respectively.
 Also for the 1984 model year, a 4x4 version was launched, which would be only Brazilian pickup derived from a two-wheel drive car to be offered with four-wheel drive.
 Externally, the 4x4 Pampa had few differences compared with the 4x2 version; the 4x4 had squared-off grating in the grille, off-road tires, free-wheeling wheel hubs, and over-riders on the bumpers.